-- 11. The National Plant Protection Organisation of South Africa shall perform the 50 following functions: - (a) Provide a national plant protection contact point in terms of the Convention in the Republic; - (b) issue phytosanitary certificates; - (c) conduct pest risk analyses; - (d) develop and publish phytosanitary measures;
+11. The National Plant Protection Organisation of South Africa shall perform the following functions:

-- (e) propose, review, and enforce phytosanitary measures; - (f) inspect consignments of plants, plant products and other regulated articles; - (g) notify trading partners regarding non-compliance with phytosanitary import requirements; - (h) notify other countries about the Republic's phytosanitary measures, regulations, requirements and legislation; - (i) conduct surveillance for regulated pests in the Republic; - (j) conduct phytosanitary audits to ensure that pest management is in compliance with official phytosanitary measures and standards; - (k) render plant health services that include phytosanitary diagnostic services and 10 quarantine services; - (l) distribute plant health information regarding regulated pests and any other phytosanitary matters that are of public interest; - (m) conduct training and development of staff; - (n) represent the Republic in bilateral, regional and other international 15 phytosanitary forums; - (o) negotiate and maintain export work programmes, bilateral protocols for importing and exporting plants and plant products and other regulated articles, as well as any other related phytosanitary measures; and - (p) perform any other functions as may be required by the provisions of this Act 20 and relevant international agreements.
+- (a) Provide a national plant protection contact point in terms of the Convention in the Republic; 35 - (b) issue phytosanitary certificates; - (c) conduct pest risk analyses; - (d) develop and publish phytosanitary measures; - (e) propose, review and enforce phytosanitary measures; - inspect consignments of plants, plant products and other regulated articles; 40 (f) - notify trading partners regarding non-compliance with phytosanitary import (g)requirements; - (h) notify other countries about the Republic's phytosanitary measures, regulations, requirements and legislation; - conduct surveillance for regulated pests in the Republic; (i) - conduct phytosanitary audits to ensure that pest management is in compliance (i) with official phytosanitary measures and standards; - (k) render plant health services that include phytosanitary diagnostic services and quarantine services; - (l) distribute plant health information regarding regulated pests and any other 50 phytosanitary matters that are of public interest; - (m) conduct training and development of staff; - (n) represent the Republic in bilateral, regional and other international phytosanitary forums; - (o) negotiate and maintain export work programmes, bilateral protocols for 55 importing and exporting plants and plant products and other regulated articles; as well as any other related phytosanitary measures; and

+(p) perform such other functions as may be required by the provisions of this Act and relevant international agreements.